openebs/velero-plugin/README.md

 This command will add an init container to Velero deployment to install the OpenEBS velero-plugin.

 ## Configuring snapshot location
-To take a backup of CStor volume through Velero, configure `VolumeSnapshotLocation` with provider `openebs.io/cstor-blockstore`.
+To take a cloud backup of CStor volume through Velero, configure `VolumeSnapshotLocation` with provider `openebs.io/cstor-blockstore`.
 Sample YAML file for volumesnapshotlocation can be found at `example/06-volumesnapshotlocation.yaml`.

 ```
 spec: